-A little advance preparation and some insider tips are all you need to see the parade for free, with the least possible hassle and expense.
+A little preparation and some insider tips are all you need to see the parade for free, with the least possible hassle and expense.

-If you have a little time to plan, here’s what you need to know:
+Here’s what you need to know:

-You can watch the parade anywhere along the route past Pasadena City College, but don't go too far.
-The further down the route you go, the more tired the marching bands and dancers get.
+The location in the directions below is a good compromise.
+You could watch the parade anywhere further along the route, but don't go too far.
+The floats don't get tired, but the marching bands and dancers do.
 In fact, they often stop performing and just walk the rest of the way.

 If You’re Reading This on New Year’s Day